dfinity/examples/motoko/invoice-canister/README.md

 This project provides an interface for creating invoices to process payments in either ICP or ICRC1 based tokens on the Internet Computer.
 It is a custodial solution, intended to provide a robust point of departure for integrating payment flow of these and other tokens in an Internet Computer canister.

 The main project demonstrates support of four different tokens, two of which use the types of the ICP standard and two of which use the types of the ICRC1 standard.
 A simpler version of the same interface integrating support for only two tokens, one ICP and the other ICRC1, can be found in the [examples/motoko-seller-client](./examples/motoko-seller-client) subdirectory.

-That project uses two class based mock ledgers instead of the four deployed token-ledger canister this main project uses.
+That example project uses two class based mock ledgers instead of the four deployed token-ledger canisters this main project uses as well as featuring the deployed invoice canister functioning in another canister to process purchases.
+Additionally, all the distinct module files associated with the `SupportedToken` that are found in the main project's [supported-token](./src/invoice/modules/supported-token/) directory are compacted into a single `SupportedToken.mo` module file, and the example project's code base has in-body comments omitted.
+Otherwise the codebase is the same.

 ## API Overview